ThinkDataEd/curriculum/docs/unit4/lesson18.md

     <img src="../../img/appCentroids.png" />

     100. Move two of the centroids so that they are close to/within one cluster.
+Move the remaining centroid in between the other two clusters.
 An example is shown below.

     <img src="../../img/round0.png" width="300" height="300"/>